aftab4370/Green-Basket/CONTRIBUTING.md

 # Contribution rules📚:

-- The project must work when opening
+- The project must work when opening.
 - Do NOT remove other content.
 - Try to keep pull requests small to minimize merge conflicts